Sneakzz/Tutorial-Projects/README.md

 This project has two parts.

-One part is a cheat sheet html file showing off some of the different materialize classes, how they're used and what they do.
+Part one contains an overview HTML file showing off some of the different materialize classes, how they're used and what they do.

 #### Built with:
 * HTML5
 * MaterializeCSS

+Part two contains an overview HTML file showing off some of the different materialize JavaScript plugins, how to use them (with examples), what they do, how to configure them and more!

+#### Built with:
+* HTML5
+* MaterializeCSS
+* JavaScript

 ### SkeletonCSS Crash Course